 If Your Child Misses a Dose

-For any medication information related to your child's dosing schedule and / or missed doses, contact the health care provider who prescribed the medication.
+For any medicine information related to your child's dosing schedule and / or missed doses, contact the health care provider who prescribed the medicine.

 Possible Side Effects of Medication